i52vagam/CourseraGettingAndCleaningData/README.md

 To run the script is not necessary to download the data first.
 If all necessary files aren't in the working directory, the script will download an unzip the files in the working directory.

 The files used by the script are located in the "UCI HAR Dataset" folder.
-This is the list of needed files:
+Here is a list of the needed files:
 `train/X_train.txt`
 `train/y_train.txt`
 `train/subject_train.tx`